WilliamRADFunk/pirate-inc/README.md

 :black_square_button: Create ability to buy certain artifacts that boost some stats (crew morale, refresh AC, etc.).

-:black_square_button: Create randomizer to make officers available for hiring.
+:white_check_mark: Create randomizer to make officers available for hiring.
 Their name and stats to be affected by the port, and the player's infamy/bounty.
 Better officers cost more.
 Not all ports will have all officer types all the time.

 :black_square_button: Create ability to fire specific officers.
 Once fired, they will only be available for rehire if there was no officer of that type at the tavern already.
 Once player leaves port, those officers are permanently gone.